saeedkarami2012/VCSDFS/README.md

 Thie code is provided by the authors of the paper:

- S. Karami et al. (2023) in Neural Networks Journal, Unsupervised Feature Selection Based on Variance-Covariance Subspace Distance
+ S. Karami et al., Unsupervised Feature Selection Based on Variance-Covariance Subspace Distance, (2023) in Neural Networks Journal

 Contact information:  s.karami@iasbs.ac.ir   and  saeedkarami2012@gmail.com